superuser2345/qr-code-challenge/README.md

 ### What I learned

+After 1st Submission I have learned how to use Landmarks.

 I have learned how to add box-shadow and practiced structuring the HTML.
 Aligning the HTML Divs.
 And most importantly I have used and practicised GIT for this Challenge.